 Travel to Kampot in a shared taxi

 After breakfast, we prepare our backpacks and wait for our transport to Kampot, our next destination from where we want to visit the deserted villas of Kep, a bit further along the coastline.
 This time we travel by a shared taxi, something we have not done yet.
+And it will turn out to be an unforgettable experience.
 Four passengers sit at the front and we, at the rear, just as well.
 This is all but comfortable, but as it is only a 2.5-hour drive, we just undergo the experience.

 Arranging transport to Bokor for tomorrow

 Upon arrival in Kampot, our driver drops us at the guesthouse of our choice.
 We inspect a room and decide to stay.
 The place also has a cozy dining area and a pool table.
 After we meet Johan; we talk a bit about the places we visited in Cambodia and what the highlights were to us.
 He also wants to visit Bokor Hill Station tomorrow, so we decide to book the trip together at another guesthouse nearby.
 But it appears their 4WD is broken.
 Back on the street, a guy from a competitor hostel offers the journey to Bokor at 2$ cheaper than suggested in our guesthouse, so we eagerly accept.

 A Cambodian Riviera from the past

 Back at our guesthouse, two drivers are waiting to transport us to Kep, a Cambodian Riviera from the past, where nowadays not much activity can be found anymore.
 A flourishing location in the past, but nowadays the deserted villas of Kep, a collection of stately and derelict houses, are the main attraction in this town.

 Many Cambodians try to find a job in the tourism sector